MIT-PAC/droidsafe-src/instrumentation/README.md

   * This is a wrapper script for instrumentation injection code
 * $APAC_HOME/toosl/instrumentation/bin/logcat-capture.sh
   * This script perfoms a logcat capturing.
 The output of this process is stored to a file for later analysis by call tree viewer.
-* GUI to view logcat trace:
+* $APAC_HOME/tools/instrumentation/bin/droidsafe-trace-viewer:
-  * This GUI tools allows the analyst to view runtime execution call graph with possible parameter values.
+  * This is the wrapper script to invoke the GUI to view logcat trace.
+It allows the analyst to view runtime execution call graph with possible parameter values.
 Currently if there is an exception in the callgraph, the tool may misguide you.

 Log Analysis/Display:
 --------------------